ESPN Tone of Voice — Authoritative & 24/7

 What is ESPN's brand message?

-ESPN's core message is about The definitive source for sports news and entertainment.
-Their concept "Sports Authority" drives their mission: Serve sports fans wherever sports are watched, listened to, discussed, debated, or played.
+ESPN's core message: The definitive source for sports news and entertainment Their mission: Serve sports fans wherever sports are watched, listened to, discussed, debated, or played

 What makes ESPN's brand voice unique?

 ESPN stands out through their authoritative, 24/7, passionate communication style.
-Their central brand tension — "Casual vs. Obsessed" — shapes every message they craft in the Sports & Fitness sector.
+Their central brand tension, "Casual vs. Obsessed", shapes how they communicate across the Sports & Fitness sector.

 What language style does ESPN use?

-ESPN uses energetic language with literal messaging.
-Their sentences are typically statement in structure, using the present tense.
+ESPN uses energetic language, with literal messaging, in statement-style sentences, using the present tense.